 Ring Sizing for Women

 Here at HOLDEN, we size all of our rings on the standard US and Canada sizing scale.
 This scale is unisex, and all of our rings fit true to size.
 Countries outside of the US and Canada use different ring size guides.
-Here is a universal ring size chart at the bottom of this post, which includes International and European ring sizes as well as millimeter to ring size conversions.
+We've included a universal ring size chart at the bottom of this post, which includes International and European ring sizes as well as millimeter to ring size conversions.

 Unfortunately, there is no way to guess your size based on the average ring size for women, as sizes are quite specific.
 Unlike a t-shirt, where you may be able to fit into a medium or a large, your ring size needs to be exact in order for your ring to fit comfortably and more importantly, not fall off!
 There can even be a half size difference between the ring finger on your dominant hand and the ring finger on your non-dominant hand.
 In the United States, people tend to wear their wedding ring on their left hand, but it does vary culturally.

 If your engagement ring fits well and you know its size, then your wedding ring will be the same size if you plan on wearing it on the same finger.
 In this case, you’re all set!
 If you don’t know your size, we’ve heard of a few DIY methods for finding your ring size at home floating around on the internet.
 We’ve heard of using a strip of paper to measure your finger size or wrapping a piece of string around the base of your finger.
-However, these methods frequently lead to incorrect sizing and are not the most reliable.
+However, each of these methods measures ring sizes incorrectly and are not the most reliable.